 - Place in biohazard bag together with completed interhospital referral form (obtainable from VCCS).

 - Bone marrow (0.5 – 1.0mL) is collected into a sterile tube containing lithium or sodium heparin without gel or beads.

 - Peripheral blood (5-10mL) is collected into a sterile tube containing lithium or sodium heparin without gel or beads.
 These tubes are commercially available, but if unobtainable a sterile plain 10mL tube with 1000IU/mL of liquid sodium heparin added, will suffice.

 - EDTA tubes are NOT acceptable.

 - In the absence of adequate aspirated bone marrow specimen, a small piece of trephine may be sent in the same collection tube as for bone marrow or blood but with a covering of tissue culture medium for transport.

-- As trephine cultures are often unsuccessful, a preferred tissue for culture may be peripheral blood (PB) for acute leukaemias or lymphoproliferative disorders if there is a significant abnormal cell population in PB.
+- As trephine cultures are often unsuccessful, a preferred tissue for culture may be peripheral blood (PB) for acute leukaemias or lymphoproliferative disorders if there is a significant abnormal cell population in the peripheral blood.

 FISH on paraffin-embedded tissue

-See attached referral form (PDF 54.7KB) for sending FISH on paraffin-embedded tissue to VCCS.
+See attached referral form for sending FISH on paraffin-embedded tissue to VCCS.